illinoistrackclub/ITC-Frontend/README.md

 4. Clone the repo

-5. Run `grunt install` at the root directory
+5. Run `npm install && bower install` at the root directory

 6. Run `grunt serve` to load the site into browser.
 Livereload is enabled, so any changes will automatically reload in the browser.